hstatsep-wd/fork-practice/README.md

 Turn this entire line of text into code

-Turn the entire block of code below into a code snippet with HTML syntax highlighting (note: the cloud9 preview will not show the syntax highlighting).
+Turn the entire block of code below into a code snippet with HTML syntax highlighting.

 <ol>
     <li>Item 1</li>